okozolin/redux-toolkit-show-info-from-api/README.md

   - Event venue information
   - Special offers related to event
 - Add to favorites button
-- Display the venue using a map service of your choice
+- Display the venue location on a map

 #### **Upon selecting - add to favorites:**